tarantool/doc/doc/book/admin/disaster_recovery.rst

 Your actions:

-1. Put all nodes in :ref:`read-only mode <cfg_basic-read_only>` and disable checkpointing with :ref:`box.backup.start() <admin-backups-backup_start>`.
+1. Put all nodes in :ref:`read-only mode <cfg_basic-read_only>` and disable deletion of expired checkpoints with :ref:`box.backup.start() <admin-backups-backup_start>`.
-   Disabling the checkpointing is necessary to prevent the Tarantool garbage collector from removing files made with older checkpoints.
+   This will prevent the Tarantool garbage collector from removing files made with older checkpoints until :ref:`box.backup.stop() <admin-backups-backup_start>` is called.

 2. Get the latest valid :ref:`.snap file <internals-snapshot>` and use ``tarantoolctl cat`` command to calculate at which lsn the data loss occurred.

 3. Start a new instance (instance#1) and use ``tarantoolctl play`` command to play to it the contents of .snap/.xlog files up to the calculated lsn.